dwaiba/blogs.cloudgear.io/content/about.md

 Thanks for reading!

 ### nvidia-docker
-nvidia-docker can be leveraged for usage of dockerized CUDA Toolkit Usage as per the test and picture below.
+nvidia-docker are leveraged for usage of dockerized CUDA Toolkit Usage .
 This opens up possibilities of using “py” and “gpu” tagged images of cntk, tensorflow, theano and more available as nightly builds from docker hub with jupyter notebooks.
 Latest gitlab.com/nvidia cudnn RCs can be used for testing.